ruancarllo/ruancarllo/README.md

         </a>
       </th>
       <th>
-        <p>Pirilampo is an artificial intelligence bot for the Discord social network, capable of answering any student questions (using the ChatGPT API), directing access to virtual handouts and generating messages of random resolved questions..</p>
+        <p align="left">Pirilampo is an artificial intelligence bot for the Discord social network, capable of answering any student questions (using the ChatGPT API), directing access to virtual handouts and generating messages of random resolved questions.</p>
       </th>
     </tr>
     <tr>